‘What happened? What made you do that?’: Ex-boyfriend of Carlee Russell talks about kidnapping hoax

 “I was doing a dash to Hoover,” he said.
 “I got there in 15 minutes.”

-Simmons said he found out about Russell’s lies from a press conference the police gave on July 24.
+Simmons said he found out about the hoax from a press conference the police gave on July 24.

 Simmons addressed rumors that he was responsible for Russell wanting to get away.
 While talking about her, Moody asked about a trip Simmons and Russell took to New York City a couple of weeks before she disappeared.
 Simmons said they had fun and took tours of the Statue of Liberty and Brooklyn Bridge.